 Ashokan Rail Trail

-The newest of the rail trails in New York, the Ashokan Rail Trail is also known as the ART, opened in fall 2019.
+A newer rail trail in New York, the Ashokan Rail Trail also known as the ART, opened in fall 2019.
 It runs 11.5 miles along Route 28 from West Hurley to Boiceville.
 The trail offers stunning views of the Ashokan Reservoir.

 There are plans to extend the trail 10 miles into Kingston.
-As a matter of fact, the mile markers on the trail currently begin at mile 10, already marked for future trail expansion.
+The mile markers on the trail currently begin at mile 10, already marked for future trail expansion.

 For more detailed information on this trail read my post, Ashokan Rail Trail.